 Paris is fantastic, but that’s nothing new.
 People have been saying it for years.
 Everyone has their own sentiments attached to the city of light, and it’s big enough to have something for everyone.
 Whether you’re visiting for the food, the art, the history, or the culture, you won’t be disappointed.

-In college, I did a ten day backpacking trip to Paris, Normandy, and London.
-During our time in Paris, here is how we saw most of the key sights in a relatively short amount of time, and with the budget of a 21 year old!
+I did a ten day backpacking trip to Paris, Normandy, and London.
+During our time in Paris, here is how we saw most of the key sights in a relatively short amount of time, and on a budget!

 Day 1: The River Seine & Eiffel Tower